sid2261/e-comm-app/README.md

 - In order to use the nested routes we use <Outlet/> component.
 - Web kit is used to clamp or the reduce the text lines.
 - Card property in material UI is used to make cards of the following items.
-- Grid is used to display items in grids
+- Grid is used to display items in grids.
+- We use redux when we want to do global state management.
+- Whenever we want to dispatch an action such as product to cart we use dispatch function which comes from useDispatch hook coming from React Redux.
+- Redux toolkit under the hood use imer.js which takes care of the state which remains immutable.
+- useSelector is a another hook used in react redux